Jump to content

 Republican primary

 Hawkins ran after being approached by the Tennessee Conservative Union.
-He felt that Gore was "the most liberal Senator from the south".[6]
-Hawkins' primary had a total budget of 3 thousand dollars.[4]
+He felt that Gore was "the most liberal Senator from the south" and did not properly represent the views of Tennesseans.[7]
+Hawkins' primary had a total budget of $3,000.[5]

 General election

-Hawkins stated that he wanted to have the campaign be the most "issue-orientated campaign Tennessee has ever seen."[4]
+Hawkins stated that he wanted to run the most "issue-orientated campaign Tennessee has ever seen."[5]

-On October 29, 1990, roughly two weeks before election day, Hawkins admitted that his campaign "failed to generate excitement" and acknowledged the relative obscurity of his campaign.[8]
+On October 29, 1990, roughly two weeks before election day, Hawkins admitted that his campaign "failed to generate excitement" and acknowledged the relative obscurity of his campaign even within Republican groups.[9]
+However, the staff of The Commercial Appeal noted that Gore would have some difficulty with his bid due to the conservative lean of Tennessee and his liberal voting record.[13]

 Results

-The election was held on November 6, 1990.[7][10]
-Gore, like most incumbents in the 1990 United States Senate elections,[11] was reelected to another term.
-Gore had a landslide victory,[7] receiving over 67 percent of the vote and winning all 95 of Tennessee's counties.[12]
+The election was held on November 6, 1990.[8][14]
+Gore, like most incumbents in the 1990 United States Senate elections,[15] was reelected to another term.
+He won in a landslide,[8][16] receiving over 67 percent of the vote,[17] an improvement on his previous margin of victory.[18]

 1990 United States Senate election in Tennessee[17]